zenml-io/zenml/README.md

-We already support common use cases and integrations to standard ML tools via our stack components, from orchestrators like Airflow and Kubeflow to model deployment via MLflow or Seldon Core, to custom infrastructure for training your models in the cloud and so on.
+We already support common use cases and integrations to standard ML tools via our stack components, from orchestrators like Airflow and Kubeflow to model deployment via MLflow, Seldon Core or KServe, to custom infrastructure for training your models in the cloud and so on.
 If you want to learn more about our integrations, check out [our Examples](https://github.com/zenml-io/zenml/tree/main/examples) to see how they work.